 Breast implants differ by shape, surface, and profile.
 Our surgeons will help you choose the suitable style and size of breast implants based on your lifestyle, body shape, and the amount of existing breast tissue to achieve the cup size and appearance you desire.
 Once the size of the implant is decided (cc’s) the Implant selection involves:

 Implant Profile: Low, Moderate, High

-All of our Hospitals use only the highest quality Cohesive Silicone Gel implants from the world’s leading brands Mentor and Allergan.
+All of our Hospitals use only the highest quality Cohesive Silicone Gel implants from the world’s leading brands Mentor and Motiva.
 Size (in cc’s) and implant placement will also be discussed with your surgeon and chosen according to your body shape and structure.

 Breast Implant Surface – Smooth Or Textured